geraldnguyen/everything-converter-chromeext/llm-codegen/02 - Plan.md

 6. Bug: 100000 is formatted as 1

 7. Bug: "Default From Unit" and "Default To Unit" not used in popup and inline conversion.

+8. Improvement: In settings.html, for each category, let user pick a pair of "From Unit" and "To Unit".
+When user selects a category in popup and inline conversion, autopopulate the from and to unit according to the category's saved setting.